Chester officer uses body to shield family from gunfire

 CHESTER, Pa.
-(WPVI) --A Chester police officer is being recognized for a selfless act of bravery, using his body to shield a mother and children from gunfire, saving their lives.
+(WPVI) --A Chester police officer is being recognized for a selfless act of bravery, using his body to shield a mother and children from gunfire and saving their lives.

-"I heard 'pow, pow,' the first two gunshots go off... from behind me."

-Officer Jose Alvarez describes his near death experience at 7th and Tilghman Monday night when he and his partner answered a call about a large fight.
+Officer Jose Alvarez recalled his near death experience at 7th and Tilghman when he and his partner answered a call about a large fight on Monday night.

 Alvarez's partner was around the corner from where the fight started.

-Alvarez, an 8-year veteran, was talking with a mother and her three children about Chester's 9:30 p.m. curfew for minors when gunfire erupted.
-That's when he shielded the mother and the children from the gunfire with his back.
+Alvarez, an 8-year veteran, was talking with a mother and her three children about Chester's 9:30 p.m. curfew for minors when the gunfire erupted.

+"I heard 'pow, pow,' the first two gunshots go off from behind me," Alvarez told Action News.

+That's when Alvarez shielded the mother and the children from the gunfire with his back.

 "Once I heard the gunshots I grabbed the family, shielded them, pushed one child to the floor," Alvarez said.
 "I heard five more shots, got her up and put them all at their front door so they could go inside."